-Informal modelling, systematic detailed design or an effective research tool, it's up to you.
+Informal modelling, systematic design or an effective research tool?
+It's up to you.

 Model useful and harmful elements, goals and risks.
 Differentiate issues, choices, events, knowledge and actions.
 Add increasing and decreasing influences, relationships and effects.
 Differentiate sufficient, insufficient, excessive and dysfunctional elements.